MathewChanda/ReactJSDeploy/README.md

 ## About
-This React App is used for a lesson on deploying a React App on GitHub Page.
+This React App is used for a lesson on deploying a React App on Heroku and GitHub Pages.
+Currently, the site is deployed on Heroku at www.welovemicahwhite.com